 Tip 6: Bet On The Taiwanese Game Market First

 Test the App waters of Taiwan first.
 Yes, the Taiwanese Game market is not very different from the Japanese market.
 In other words, the games the Japanese play is equally popular in Taiwan too.
-And given that Japanese market is freaking tough to penetrate, and given that the local devs have their way in terms of heavy ad spending, what you can do is to test the regional markets such as Taiwan first and before flexing your muscles in Japan.
+And given that the Japanese market is freaking tough to penetrate, and given that the local devs have their way in terms of heavy ad spending, what you can do is to test the regional markets such as Taiwan first and before flexing your muscles in Japan.

 So, better get to test run your app in Taiwan before going the whole hog in Japan.